rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

     ...
 ```

-will fail, as the layer `blobs` will be by default downloaded inside your home's `~/.apptainer/cache` directory.
-It will fill it up until 1.3GB and then the system quota will prevent further writing of the data - making the apptainer command fail.
+will fail when the default `~/.apptainer/cache` directory is used.
+It will fill it up until the quota limit for your home directory is reached, which will prevent any further writes making the `apptainer` command fail.

 To mitigate this, users can either run the `apptainer` command with argument  `--disable-cache`